regen-network/regen-web/web-auth/README.md

 Builds the app for production to the `build` folder.
 Uses [gulp](https://gulpjs.com/) to bundle the app into a single `./build/index.html` file.

-## Deploying to Auth0

-1. Run `yarn build` command from `web-auth` folder.
-2. Copy the code from `./build/index.html`.
-3. Paste it into the Universal Login HTML form from [Auth dashboard](https://manage.auth0.com/dashboard/us/regen-network-registry/login_page) and save.

-This could be automated in the future.